Eliphas1810/eliphas1810-tools/README.md

 ChangePngColor.py changes RGBA in PNG image file. it requires tkinter and Pillow of Python.

-ColorCode.py display color by a RGB hexadecimal notation or a color name for example "black". it requires tkinter of Python.
+ColorCode.py displays color by a RGB hexadecimal notation or a color name for example "black". it requires tkinter of Python.

 ListColorCode.py lists RGBs in PNG image file by hexadecimal notation. it requires tkinter and Pillow of Python.